looshch/gouse/readme.md

 ## How it works
 First it tries to remove previously created fake usages.
-If there is nothing to remove, it tries to build an input and checks the build stdout for ‘declared but not used’ errors.
+If there is nothing to remove, it tries to build an input and checks the build stdout for ‘declared and not used’ errors.
 If there is any, it creates fake usages for unused variables from the errors.

 ## [Why](https://loosh.ch/blog/gouse)